tocheskey/phonegap-docs/docs/3-references/phonegap-build/configuring/preferences.html.md

 ### Multi-Platform
 <div class='alert--warning' id="phonegap-version">**phonegap-version**: The version of PhoneGap / Cordova used.
-As of version `cli-5.1.1` PhoneGap Build releases versions generally in conjuction with the PhoneGap CLI Project.
-Supported: `cli-5.1.1`, `cli-5.2.0`, `cli-6.0.0`.
+For a list of currently supported PhoneGap versions, and a breakdown of the individual platform versions, [go here](https://build.phonegap.com/current-support).
 </div>

 <div class='alert--warning' id="orientation">**orientation**: Device orientation; possible values are <code>default, landscape, or portrait</code>.
 Please note that <code>default</code> means <b>both</b> landscape and portrait are enabled.
 If you want to use each platform's default settings (usually portrait only), remove this tag from your config.xml file.</div>